-- No showering until your drains are removed and do not submerge your incision (example- bathtub, hot tub, swimming) until cleared by Dr. Holland. - Your incision may be taped with steri-strips.
+- You may shower 48 hours after surgery.
+Wash all incisions gently with soap and water.
+If you have white tape (steri-strips) on your incisions, leave this intact as it can get wet and normally will not come off in the shower.
+Remove your compression garment prior to showering and replace it when finished.
+Your incision may be taped with steri-strips.
 Leave these in place until they fall off themselves.
-You can expect some drainage onto the steri-strips. - Keep incisions clean and inspect daily for redness, swelling, heat, and or drainage with an odor. - If your skin is dry after surgery, you may apply a moisturizer, but be sure to keep the suture area dry. - Avoid exposing scars to sun for at least 12 months and always use a strong sunblock (SPF 30) if sun exposure is unavoidable.
+You can expect some drainage onto the steri-strips. - Do not use a hot tub or sauna for 4 weeks.
+You may use a swimming pool after 2 weeks, but no swimming for 4 6 weeks.
+Do not soak in a bathtub for 3 weeks after surgery. - Inspect incisions daily for redness, swelling, heat, and or drainage with an odor. - If your skin is dry after surgery, you may apply a moisturizer, but be sure to keep the suture area dry. - Avoid exposing scars to sun for at least 12 months and always use a strong sunblock (SPF 30) if sun exposure is unavoidable.